arinmis/capslock-indicator/README.md

-# capslock-indicator
+# Caps Lock indicator
-Gnome caps lock indicator app
+This is an app that appears pop-up window whenever you press caps lock button to tell caps lock status.